GoogleCloudPlatform/professional-services/tools/slo-generator/docs/pubsub.md

 ### Example usage

-> "We want to consume SLI value in real-time and compare it with the previous version for the same application" -- <cite>Application Developer</cite>
+> We want to consume SLI value in real-time and compare it with the previous version for the same application
+>
+> -- <cite>Application Developer</cite>

 The following configuration will send the SLO report to the Pub/Sub topic.